-It's a boy: UK's Prince William brings children to meet newborn son
+It's a boy: 'Very excited' Prince William takes Kate home after birth of prince

-LONDON (Reuters) - Britain’s Prince William brought his children, George and Charlotte, to meet their new brother a few hours after his birth at a London hospital on Monday.
+LONDON (Reuters) - Kate, wife of Prince William, smiled and waved as she left hospital on Monday after giving birth to a boy who is now fifth in line to the British throne.

-William’s wife Kate gave birth at 1001 GMT.
-The baby, now fifth in line to the throne, weighed 8 lbs 7oz (3.8 kg).
-William was present for the birth at St Mary’s Hospital in west London where their other two children were also born.
+The baby was born at 1001 GMT and weighed 8 lbs 7oz (3.8 kg).
+William was present for the birth at St Mary’s Hospital in west London where their other two children, George and Charlotte, were also born.

-“Her Royal Highness and her child are both doing well,” Kensington Palace said.
+Kate, wearing a red dress, smiled at hundreds of well-wishers and assembled journalists as she left the hospital clutching her baby just 7 hours after the birth.
+William later put the boy, strapped into a car seat, into a waiting car.

-Queen Elizabeth, Prince Charles, the baby’s grandfather, and other members of the royal family and Kate’s family have been informed and “are delighted with the news”, it added.
+“Thrice the worry now,” William told reporters, holding up three fingers with a smile, as he got into a Land Rover to take his wife and newborn back to Kensington Palace.
+“We didn’t keep you waiting too long this time.”

-William later left the hospital to cheers and shouts of congratulations.
-“I’ll be back in a minute,” the smiling and waving duke said as he drove off to collect the couple’s other two children.
+“Very happy, very excited, thank you,” he said.
+When asked about a name for the boy, William said: “You’ll find out sooner or later.”
+Bookmakers have made Albert, Arthur, Jack and Fred the favoured names for a boy.

-Princes Charlotte, 2, later waved as she entered the hospital, drawing cheers from the crowds.
+Queen Elizabeth, Prince Charles, the baby’s grandfather, and other members of the royal family and Kate’s family have been informed and “are delighted with the news”, Kensington Palace said.

-Kensington Palace said the name of the new royal would be announced in due course.
-Bookmakers have made Albert, Arthur, Jack and Fred the favourite names for a boy.
+When William brought his children to see their brother, Princess Charlotte, 2, turned and waved at the gathering of well-wishers.
+George, 4, did not wave.

-The baby is the queen’s sixth great-grandchild and is behind his grandfather and heir Prince Charles, father William, and siblings George, 4, and Charlotte in line to the throne.
+The baby is the queen’s sixth great-grandchild and is behind his grandfather and heir Prince Charles, father William, and siblings George and Charlotte in line to the throne.

 A 2013 change to the law means that for the first time in British history, a new prince will not supplant his older sister in the order of succession.
 Previously younger males would take precedence over older female siblings.